radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 10             196          2918
 ```

-Whereas the previous block indicated samples per locus, here we
+Whereas the previous block indicated samples per locus, below we
 are looking at SNPs per locus.
 In a similar fashion as above,
 these columns record the counts of loci containing given numbers
 of variable sites and parsimony informative sites (pis).
 For example,